smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 - **Consumers:** Contracts that are approved to use funding from your subscription account.
 - **Subscription balance:** The amount of LINK maintained on your subscription account.
 Requests from consumer contracts will continue to be funded until the balance runs out, so be sure to maintain sufficient funds in your subscription balance to pay for the requests and keep your applications running.

-The Subscription Manager system has the following limitations:

-- Each subscription supports up to 100 consumer contracts.
-If you need more than 100 consumers, create multiple subscriptions.
-- Each subscription must maintain a sufficient balance to fund requests from consumer contracts.
-If your balance cannot cover the cost to complete a request, the request remains pending.
-Top up the subscription balance with LINK.
-The request will go through automatically as long as you made the request in the last 24 hours.

 ## Subscription billing

 For Chainlink VRF v2 to fulfill your requests, you must maintain a sufficient amount of LINK in your subscription balance.
 Gas cost calculation includes the following variables: